Will Buxton: Motorsports journalism

-Whilst at university Buxton started writing for GrandPrix.com.
-In 2002 he joined the Official Formula 1 Magazine, and was a staff writer there until it closed in February 2004, when he went on to freelance work.
+Buxton got his start in motorsport journalism writing for GrandPrix.com whilst at university before joining the Official Formula 1 Magazine as a staff writer in 2002 until its discontinuation in February 2004, when he went on to freelance work.

-Buxton was offered the role of press officer for the inaugural GP2 Series of 2005, and was later promoted to Director of Communications.
+Buxton became the press officer for the inaugural GP2 Series in 2005, and was later promoted to Director of Communications.
 In 2008 he became editor of the GPWeek virtual magazine, and in 2009 he started providing live commentary for the GP2 Series and GP2 Asia Series for Formula One Group.

-In 2010, Buxton joined Speed, an American motorsports cable channel which was owned by Fox Sports, as their Formula 1 pit-lane reporter until they lost the rights to broadcast F1 at the end of 2012, which he claimed he found out about through posts by Speed Channel colleagues on Twitter.
+In 2010, Buxton joined Speed, an American motorsports cable channel which was owned by Fox Sports, as their Formula 1 pit-lane reporter until they lost the rights to broadcast F1 at the end of 2012, which Buxton claimed he found out about through posts by Speed Channel colleagues on Twitter.
 In 2013, the American broadcasting rights for Formula 1 went to NBC Sports, where he resumed his role as pit-lane reporter, as well as later joining NBC's broadcast team for the IndyCar Series, until 2017.

 In a Sky Sports F1 interview in December 2017, Buxton supported the changes Liberty Media had made whilst running Formula 1, despite these changes having lost him his job at NBC Sports.

 Buxton returned to Formula 1 in an official capacity in 2018, becoming Formula One Group's first Digital Presenter.
 He hosted a number of features on F1 TV and the official F1 YouTube channel, including Weekend Warm-Up (formerly Paddock Pass), a feature he carried over from NBC.

-Buxton has appeared in all seven seasons of the Netflix documentary series Formula 1: Drive to Survive based on the 2018, 2019, 2020, 2021, 2022, 2023 and 2024 Formula 1 seasons, giving his opinions on the events covered in the series.
+Buxton has appeared in all seven seasons of the Netflix documentary series Formula 1: Drive to Survive based on the 2018, 2019, 2020, 2021, 2022, 2023, 2024 and 2025 Formula 1 seasons, giving his opinions on the events covered in the series.
 He is often used by the show's producers as a reference point for new viewers, explaining racing concepts and terminology for non-motorsport fans.
 Many of his sound bites have become memes in the Formula 1 community, a fact Buxton is aware of.

 In 2019, Buxton released his first book, titled: My Greatest Defeat: Stories of Hardship and Hope from Motor Racing's Finest Heroes, featuring illustrations from Giuseppe Camuncoli.
+In 2024, Buxton released his second book Grand Prix: An Illustrated History of Formula 1.

 On 14 January 2025, Fox Sports announced Buxton as its lead commentator for its first season covering the IndyCar Series in 2025, alongside James Hinchcliffe and Townsend Bell as race analysts.
 As a result, Buxton left his roles with F1TV.

+On 10 February 2026 Buxton started the F1 podcast "Up To Speed" featuring as his co-hosts David Coulthard, Naomi Schiff and Jolie Sharpe.